aWormGuy/Mansonella-Genomes-Sinha-et-al.-2023/README.mansonella_pipeline.md

 - The scripts described here were run on a SGE / Grid Engine via qsub.
 - All required software was installed using conda under various environments.
+- The assembled genomes are other results are described in the following paper:
+  - Sinha A, Li Z, Poole CB, Morgan RD, Ettwiller L, Lima NF, et al. Genomes of the human filarial parasites *Mansonella perstans* and *Mansonella ozzardi*.
+Frontiers in Tropical Diseases.
+2023;4. [doi:10.3389/fitd.2023.1139343](https://dx.doi.org/10.3389/fitd.2023.1139343)

 ## Authors:
 - Amit Sinha (New England Biolabs, Ipswich, MA, US)